calebGarrick/calebGarrick.github.io/index.md

 - Greet guests and process payments.
 - Lead game orientation with clarity and enthusiasm.
-- Diligently monitor 60-minute games 'behind-the-scenes' at a computer workstation, providing clues and additional assistance when needed.
+- Diligently monitored 60-minute games 'behind-the-scenes' at a computer workstation, providing clues and additional assistance when needed.
 - Lead post-game sessions with a positive and encouraging attitude.
 - Quickly and accurately reset game rooms with an eye for quality, reporting substandard items right away.